Rahul-Kulkarni-X/AWS-DeepRacer-Womens-League-India-2021/Readme.md

 # Housekeeping
 - **Please use the AWS Educate account provided to you to train your models**
 - For those eager to start training a job, our advice would be take your time and familiarize yourself with the concepts first, before starting model training.
-- Please ask questions in the slack channel as you progress through the lab and feel free to have discussions at your table.
+- Please ask questions in the slack channel as you progress through the lab
 - <font color=blue>**Info**</font> buttons.
 Throughout the console you will see <font color=blue>**Info**</font> buttons.
 When selected, an information pane will slide onto the screen from the right of the window.
 Info buttons will not navigate away from the current page, unless you select a link in the information pane.
 You can close the panes once you are done.